LilyCole/tdd-jasmine/README.md

 4 tests, 0 assertions, 0 failures, 0 skipped
 ```

-### You Do: Update your code so that it has the proper syntax
+### Update the code to the proper syntax

 This includes adding the appropriate parentheses, double-quotes, semicolons, and functions.

-When you're done, you should be able to run `jasmine-node spec` with no failing tests.
+When done, run `jasmine-node spec` with no failing tests.

 The fact that these tests "pass" doesn't really mean anything since the tests don't actually test anything -- but at least we know there aren't any syntax errors.